-- Document the sources and assessment methods used, information and results obtained and the date of the assessment. - Use language that is problem/issue-focused, educationally relevant, succinct, devoid of as much jargon as possible, and written in language that may be readily understood by staff and parents/guardians. - Finalize the Learning Environment Interventions (LEI) document for students suspected of having a specific learning disability, which includes a teacher completing the first section of the LEI and another IEP team member conducting an observation and completing the Learning Environment Screening (LES). - Analyze data, interpret results, and, where applicable, compare prior assessment results, including strengths and weaknesses.
+- Document the sources and assessment methods used, information and results obtained, and the date of the assessment. - Use problem/issue-focused, educationally relevant, succinct language that may be readily understood by staff and parents/guardians, and devoid of as much jargon as possible. - Finalize the Learning Environment Interventions (LEI) document for students suspected of having a specific learning disability, which includes a teacher completing the first section of the LEI and another IEP team member conducting an observation and completing the Learning Environment Screening (LES). - Analyze data, interpret results, and, where applicable, compare prior assessment results, including strengths and weaknesses.
 The mere collection of data without analysis or synthesis does not benefit instruction. - Include recommendations that can be used by school staff to effectively impact instruction and transition planning. - Include recommendations for incorporating direct specialized instruction, curricular accommodations and/or modifications, supplemental aids and services, and related services, if needed. - Document whether any evaluation component could not be completed due to lack of parent/guardian involvement, religious convictions of the family, or inability of the student to participate; state what components are missing and why they were not completed.
 This information is needed so that the team of evaluators can assess the effects of these variances on the validity and reliability of the information reported and determine whether additional assessments are needed. - Indicate whether the assessment was conducted under nonstandard conditions and describe how and the extent to which it varied from standard conditions.
-(For example, the use of a translator when a qualified bilingual professional is not available creates a nonstandard condition.)
+(For example, using a translator when a qualified bilingual professional is unavailable creates a nonstandard condition.)